 News 2: Would you like to spice up your Firefox a little?
 Maybe like adding Tab previews that go with the overall feel of Windows 7?
 Mozilla has just released Firefox 3.6 Beta 1 Developer version but it’s almost the same as the public version 3.5 except for a few changes: You can add Windows 7 style switching of tabs (which, in case you don’t remember changes with key combination Ctrl+Tab).

 Want to get a scary feel while you browse?
-Halloween is the perfect time to show off your scary side and what could be better to let your browser wear Halloween while you browse?
+Halloween is the perfect time to shoimagew off your scary side and what could be better to let your browser wear Halloween while you browse?
 With Firefox Personas you can apply 40 different Halloween themes absolutely free.
 The themes directory contains over 300,000 different designs from popular movies to climatic and now 2009 Halloween designs which are absolutely free.

 Mozilla has released updates to the Firefox 3.5 and Firefox 3 versions.
 These updates were aimed at some of the security problems that arose in both the new and the old versions.
 It’s highly recommended that Firefox users upgrade to these new updates.